opensource-observer/oso/README.md

 ## Playbooks

 For setup and common operations for each subproject, navigate into the respective directory and check out the `README.md`.

-We also maintain a [playbook](https://hypercerts.org/docs/devops) for larger operations.